-1. The following course (3 credits):
+.
+The following course (3 credits):

 AllS 201 Introduction to American Indian and Indigenous Studies 3 2.
-Complete at least three of the courses from two colleges (9 credits):
+Complete at least three of the courses from two colleges (9 credits): College of Arts and Latters

-complete at least times of the courses from two conleges (o create).
-College of Arts and Letters AllS 491 Topics in American Indian and Indegenous Studies 3 ENG 354 Readings in Native American Literature HA 253 Native North American Art HA 254 Latin American Art LL 151 First-Year Less Commonly Taught Language I 4 LL 152 First-Year Less Commonly Taught Language II 4 LL 251 Second-Year Less Commonly Taught Language I 4 LL 252 Second-Year Less Commonly Taught Language II 4 REL 306 Native American Religions LL 151, LL 152, LL 251, and LL 252 must be approved in advance by the
+College of Arts and Letters AIIS 491 Topics in American Indian and Indegenous Studies 3 ENG 354 Readings in Native American Literature HA 253 Native North American Art HA 254 Latin American Art LL 151 First-Year Less Commonly Taught Language I 4 LL 152 First-Year Less Commonly Taught Language II 4 LL 251 Second-Year Less Commonly Taught Language I 4 LL 252 Second-Year Less Commonly Taught Language II 4 REL 306 Native American Religions a.
+A 3-credit internship by enrollment in AllS 493 American Indian and Indigenous Studies Internship.
+Students will work on a semester project with or for a tribal community, with an off-reserva-